-In Senior Design, students spend two semesters applying their technical knowledge and creative minds to real engineering problems.
+In Watson Capstone Projects, senior ECE and ME students spend two semesters applying their technical knowledge and creative minds to real engineering problems.

 Students work on Project I in cooperation with local industry, other external clients, and university sponsored projects — outlining specifications, proposals, time schedules, and paper designs.
 Teams meet periodically with their client to review designs, provide written and oral progress reports, and eventually give a final presentation at the culmination of the semester.
 Evaluation is based on individual and team performance.

-The second semester of Senior Design is a continuation of Project I. Project II asks students to fabricate and test a prototype.
+The second semester of Capstone Projects is a continuation of Project I. Project II asks students to fabricate and test a prototype.
 Teams then deliver a demonstration and documentation of the functioning system to their client.
 Evaluation based on individual and team performance.

 In the News!

 During the 15th Annual Southern Tier Speedworld Car Show, engineers from Binghamton

 University presented a high-mileage car and mini baja.